CAREERS & INTERNSHIPS

 - Interest in the particular field of work

-- A student who has already completed at least three semesters of academic studies and actively pursuits a Bachelor-, Master- Degree or a Magister Degree Program at an accredited Austrian or international university, college or university of applied sciences (Fachhochschule).
+- A student who has already completed at least three semesters of academic studies and actively pursuits a Bachelor- or Masters Degree or a Magister Degree Program at an accredited Austrian or international university, college or university of applied sciences (Fachhochschule).

 Interns need to cover the costs for accommodation, transportation and a valid health insurance in the United States (the Austrian student insurance meets these conditions).
 There is no possibility towards gainful employment after the expiration of the internship.

-Please submit a current CV and a cover letter stating your interests and your preferred area of work (department).
-Applicants will be informed via e-mail regarding the status of their application.
+Please submit a current CV and a cover letter in both German and English stating your interests and your preferred area of work (department).
 Due to the large number of applications, we recommend filing with us in a timely fashion.
 The Embassy can not guarantee preferred time slots or placement with a specific department, but will do its best to accommodate candidates based on their preferences.

 More Information on Departments & Duties

 The Austrian Press & Information Service invites applications from motivated individuals with strong research and writing skills, and an interest in the theory and practice of new media and public diplomacy.
 Our office produces several publications both in print and online, closely monitors and evaluates developments in the field of public diplomacy, the U.S. media scene and issues pertaining to the freedom of the press, Internet freedom, and the applications of new media in foreign relations and diplomacy.
 Candidates for internships should possess a solid academic background either in law, the social sciences or the liberal arts and related subjects and ideally are digital natives with an interest in the before mentioned issue areas.
 Duties include research, drafting of papers and reports, attending relevant meetings at think tanks, etc, as well as assistance with the everyday tasks of the Press & Information Service.
 Fluency in German and English is essential.